vonkow/swords-wizardry/documentation.md

 5. Create system content (see below).

 ## Content

-This system does not ship with any content.
+This system ships with partial content including class and ancestry features, weapons, armor, and other items.
 You will need to reference your personal copy of Swords & Wizardry in order to create:

-- Class and ancestry features
+- Class descriptions (including XP, HP, spell progressions, and restrictions)
-- Weapons, armor, items, and spells
 - Monsters and other NPCs
+- Spells

-The NPC importer can be used to speed up part of this task.
+The NPC importer can be used to speed up part of this task (see below).
+Missing content will be added over time.

 ## Settings